What Is GEO and Why It Will Change Your Business

 - ChatGPT has over 200 million active weekly users

 The trend is clear — more and more people are asking AI instead of typing queries into Google.
 Companies that aren't cited by AI are losing a growing share of the market.
+In practice, that comes down to one concrete thing we check at the start of every GEO audit: does this company exist as a recognizable entity in the model's eyes, before we touch anything else.

 How Does GEO Differ from SEO?